 - Write down details.
 Record everything you remember—times, places, officer names, badge numbers, and nearby cameras.

-- Call a violent crimes lawyer in Saline County, IL right away to protect your rights and guide your next steps.
+- Call a violent crimes lawyer in Saline County, IL immediately so they can protect your rights and direct your next moves.

 Small choices early on can have big legal consequences.
 If you’re unsure what to do, stop and contact your lawyer before saying or signing anything.